-Information Released to the Public:
+Financial Information Released to the Public:

-- Meet quarterly with the independent registered public accounting firm and management to review and discuss the annual audited financial statements and quarterly financial statements, including the Company's specific disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in its Form 10-K and Form 10-Qs, quality of earnings, reserves and accruals, suitability of and issues regarding accounting principles, areas that involve a high degree of judgment, audit adjustments, whether or not recorded, and such other areas of inquiry as may be appropriate under applicable standards of the Public Company Accounting Oversight Board ("PCAOB") or applicable law or listing standards in connection with such filing. - Annually recommend to the Board whether the audited financial statements should be included in the Annual Report on Form 10-K. - Review earnings press releases and other communications containing financial information or Company performance measures released to the public, and discuss with management and/or the independent registered public accounting firm, as applicable, the general nature of the information to be disclosed and the type of presentations to be made in such releases or communications, including any "pro forma" or other financial information, or performance measures that are not prepared in accordance with generally accepted accounting principles in the United States ("GAAP"), prior to dissemination.
+- Meet quarterly with the independent registered public accounting firm and management to review and discuss the annual audited financial statements and quarterly financial statements, including the Company's specific disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in its Form 10-K and Form 10-Qs, quality of earnings, reserves and accruals, suitability of and issues regarding accounting principles, areas that involve a high degree of judgment, audit adjustments, whether or not recorded, and such other areas of inquiry as may be appropriate under applicable standards of the Public Company Accounting Oversight Board (the "PCAOB") or applicable law or listing standards in connection with such filing. - Annually recommend to the Board whether the audited financial statements should be included in the Annual Report on Form 10-K. - Review earnings press releases and other communications containing financial information or Company performance measures released to the public, and discuss with management and/or the independent registered public accounting firm, as applicable, the general nature of the information to be disclosed and the type of presentations to be made in such releases or communications, including any "pro forma" or other financial information, or performance measures that are not prepared in accordance with generally accepted accounting principles in the United States ("GAAP"), prior to dissemination.

-- Prepare the audit committee report required to be included in the Company's annual proxy statement. - Review and discuss with management the general nature of information to be disclosed and the types of presentations to be made in documents containing financial information and earnings outlooks provided to analysts and rating agencies. - Review other relevant reports or financial information submitted by the Company to any governmental body or the public, including management certifications as required by the Sarbanes-Oxley Act of 2002.
+- Review and discuss with management the general nature of information to be disclosed and the types of presentations to be made in documents containing financial information and earnings outlooks provided to analysts and rating agencies. - Review other relevant reports or financial information submitted by the Company to any governmental body or the public, including management certifications as required by the Sarbanes-Oxley Act of 2002 (or summaries thereof). - Review and approve the audit committee report required to be included in the Company's annual proxy statement.